Social Security Payments 2023

 - Increase in public pension: Only certain insurance holders will be affected by increasing public pension contributions.
 Namely, the maximum threshold will rise and not the percentage rate, which will remain at 18.6%.
 The maximum threshold will increase in western Germany from 84.400€ to 87.600€.
 In eastern Germany, it will increase from 81.000€ to 85.200€.
 Thus, if you have to pay the maximum rate in 2023, that’s about 600€/year more than you had to pay in 2022.

 - Increase in unemployment insurance: The same maximum thresholds of the German public pension apply to unemployment insurance.
 This means that the thresholds will also rise to 87.600€ in western Germany and 85.200€ in eastern Germany in 2023.
 However, in addition to the increase in maximum contributions, the percentage share of unemployment insurance will also increase.
 Concretely, the percentage will increase from 2.4% in 2022 to 2.6% in 2023.
-Thus, the costs here will also increase by another approximately 300€.
+Thus, the costs here will also rise by another approximately 300€.

 Not everyone is affected equally by these two increases in contributions.
 Similarly to health insurance, contributions to pension and unemployment insurance are split 50/50 between employees and employers.
 However, if both parts are added together, the contribution increases can lead to an annual cost increase of about 850€ per year.